getify/You-Dont-Know-JS/types & grammar/ch2.md

 ```

 **Warning:** Using `delete` on an `array` value will remove that slot from the `array`, but even if you remove the final element, it does **not** update the `length` property, so be careful!
 We'll cover the `delete` operator itself in more detail in Chapter 5.
+Actually `delete` operator in js just removes a particular property from its object-memory.
+So any deleted property is no longer
+accessable from that object.
+And as we know that any index of any array are just property like any other object's property.
+So `delete` operator behaves exactly same for Array.

 Be careful about creating "sparse" `array`s (leaving or creating empty/missing slots):